Christian Michelsen: Political career

 He became a member of the Norwegian Parliament (Storting) in 1891, representing the Liberal Party of Norway.
 He considered himself mostly above petty party strifes, and one of his major aims was to create a coalition of parties reaching from the Conservative Party to the Liberal Party, which he called the Coalition Party.
-He served as Finance Minister in the second cabinet Hagerup, and was one of the strongest proponents of a more firm policy towards the union between Sweden and Norway.
+He served as Finance Minister in Hagerup's Second Cabinet, and was one of the strongest proponents of a more firm policy towards the union between Sweden and Norway.
 In March 1905, Michelsen replaced Francis Hagerup as Prime Minister, and immediately became the leader of the movement towards dissolution of the union (Unionsoppløsningen i 1905).

 The formal basis for the dissolution was King Oscar II's refusal to accept the Norwegian consular laws (Konsulatsaken).
 The Swedish government had for several years insisted that laws governing foreign affairs had to be a part of the union agreement, and as such, consular laws could not be passed by the Norwegian Storting without consent of the Swedish Parliament (Riksdag).
 The Swedes were willing to accept the Norwegian urge for separate consular affairs, but they demanded that Norway accept the precedent under which the union had operated for 90 years, namely that the Foreign Minister be Swedish.
 This, the Norwegians felt, acknowledged Sweden as having the upper hand in the Union.
 While this supremacy existed in reality, Norwegians were unwilling to accept the unequal relationship on a formal, legal basis.

 On 27 May 1905 King Oscar refused to sign the bill, and in response the Norwegian cabinet ministers resigned collectively.
 The king took no further action, probably aware that a dissolution of the Union was imminent, and the Swedish politicians did nothing, probably believing that this was another Norwegian political retreat.
 On 7 June, the Norwegian Storting declared that because the King had been unable to form a new government in Norway after Michelsen's resignation, he had lost the capacity to rule and hence ceased to be king of Norway.
 This strategic move gave the dissolution a somewhat legal basis, and was primarily the work of Christian Michelsen.
 He knew that the Norwegian people, after months of well-directed information in a unanimous press, was united in a way that is extremely rare in a democracy.
 In the referendum that proved the Norwegian will to dissolve the union, retention of the union garnered a mere 184 votes nationwide, which represented only one vote out of every 2000 cast.